 Original prison elements appear again and again.
 The old cell doors, for example, were reused.
 Not as real room doors – they were simply too small for that – but as windows into the past next to them: photographs of the old prison are hidden in the hatches through which food used to be served.

 The hotel consists of two separate buildings and a new intermediate building.
 The rooms and suites are distributed in the buildings, the public area with restaurant, bar and lobby is located in the large glass cube sitting in between.
 On the one hand, it is a visual link between the two hotel wings, but it also symbolises the former prison yard.
 On an intermediate level, a living room for the hotel guests was built in, based on the former common room of the prisoners.

-The jail atmosphere gave way to an absolute feel-good atmosphere.
-Liberty is a member of Design Hotels, an association that represents and is responsible for the design of some 270 selected hotels in 50 countries.
-Each hotel reflects a specific idea, vision or story and stands for genuine hospitality, cultural authenticity, and exceptional design and architecture.
+The prison ambience has given way to an absolute feel-good atmosphere.
+Liberty is a Member of Design Hotels, an association that represents and curates around 270 selected hotels in 50 countries.
+Each hotel reflects a special idea, vision or history and stands for genuine hospitality, cultural authenticity, as well as special design and architecture.